Creating a Warehouse Location Numbering Scheme? Read this first!

 How you number your warehouse locations can have a major impact on the efficiency of your warehouse operations.
 You might have the best warehouse management system (WMS) technology, but if your layout and numbering scheme are haphazard, you’ll still struggle to achieve maximum benefit from it.

 Use numbers only.
-If you feel strongly about having alphanumeric locations, limit use of letters to some elements of the location, such as the levels in a rack or shelving, and not for the aisles.
+If you feel strongly about having alphanumeric locations, limit the use of letters to some elements of the location, such as the levels in a rack or shelving, and not for the aisles.
 One example to illustrate this recommendation is that we do not quickly remember whether ‘M’ is before or after ‘P’ as we move from one location to another.

-• Section or Zone – should be used to identify an area of the warehouse distinctly different from another.
-For example – Freezer versus Dry Goods, Retail versus Bulk, etc.
+• Section or ZoneThis should be used to identify an area of the warehouse distinctly different from another, for example, Freezer versus Dry Goods, Retail versus Bulk, etc.

-• Aisle – each aisle should be identified with a number.
-If you have more than 9 aisles then start your number with 01.
+• AisleEach aisle should be identified with a number.
+If you have more than 9 aisles, start your number with 01.
 This will give you up to 99 aisles.
-If you have over 99 aisles start your numbering with 001 for a max of 999 aisles.
+If you have over 99 aisles, start your numbering with 001 for a max of 999 aisles.

-• Position – assign numbers to each position ascending from 1 to 9, from left to right as you face the rack.
+• PositionAssign numbers to each position ascending from 1 to 9, from left to right, as you face the rack.

 Here’s an example of a location label where the format is Aisle – Rack – Level – Position.
 In this case, Aisle 01, Rack 02, Level 1, Position 1.